 Kills you for the round.
 May be needed if you get into a weird spot or want to reset a solo round.

-That's your lot.
-Here's a couple of handy links to where much of the information for this article was found.
-They're also both useful if you'd rather shortcut the process of making your own autoexec.
+Counter-terrorists win!
+That’s your lot.
+You’ll find a couple of handy links above to where much of the information for this article was found.
+They’re also both useful if you’d rather shortcut the process of making your own autoexec.